FY2027 Property Tax 'Yield' Bill (Act 169 / H.949) - Overview & Analysis

 The Details:

-• Sets fiscal year 2027 (FY27) education tax benchmarks by establishing the homestead property dollar equivalent yield at $9,170, the income dollar equivalent yield at $12,576, and the non-homestead property tax rate at $1.698 per $100 of equalized education property value.
-Is estimated by the Joint Fiscal Office that these numbers will produce an average education property tax bill increase of about 7 percent in FY27, although local impacts will vary.
+• Sets fiscal year 2027 (FY27) education tax benchmarks by establishing the homestead property dollar equivalent yield at $9,401, the income dollar equivalent yield at $12,960, and the non-homestead property tax rate at $1.643 per $100 of equalized education property value.
+These numbers are slightly different from the Senate proposal and replace the earlier House numbers of $9,170, $12,576, and $1.698.

 • Uses one-time funding assumptions to support those rates, including a $104.9 million General Fund transfer to the Education Fund and the estimated FY26 Education Fund surplus.